immunIT/octowire-framework/README.md

 Just run `owfconsole`, list available modules using the `show modules` command and load the one you need with `use <module_categroy>/<module_name>`.
 Then, list available options for the current module: `show options`, setup the needed ones with `set <option_name> <value>` and finally run it with `run`!

-Auto completion is implemented on the framework.
+Auto completion is implemented in the framework.
 Press the `Tab` key anywhere to trigger the auto completion.
-A file/path completer is available for the `set` and `setg` framework command if the option required a file.
+A file/path completer is available for the `set` and `setg` framework commands if the option expects a file.
-Typing a slash `/` is required to trigger the auto completion on child folders.
+Typing a slash `/` is required to trigger the auto completion on sub folders.

 ## Updating the framework and updating/installing latest modules.